Bg-img

 Money Laundering

-Money laundering refers to earning cash from illicit activities that may include drug trafficking and making it appear to be earnings from a legal business.
+Money laundering refers to earning cash from illicit activities that may include drug trafficking and making it appear to be earning from any legal business.
 Criminals may try to filter money from crimes such as public corruption, human trafficking, and terrorism.

 Falsification of financial information